 Future Development.
 On September 3, 2008, we announced that we entered into a land purchase agreement with DMB Mesa Proving Grounds LLC, an affiliate of DMB Associates, Inc. ("DMB"), to create a resort and convention hotel at the Mesa Proving Grounds in Mesa, Arizona, which is located approximately 30 miles from downtown Phoenix.
-The DMB development is planned to host an urban environment that features a Gaylord resort property, a Westcor retail development, a golf course designed by Tom Fazio, Class-A office space, first class residential offerings and significant other mixed-use components.
-Gaylord's purchase agreement includes the purchase of 100 acres of real estate within the 3,200-acre Proving Grounds.
-The Gaylord project is contingent on the finalization of entitlements and incentives and final approval by Gaylord's board of directors.
+The DMB development is planned to host an urban environment that features a Gaylord resort property, a retail development, a golf course, office space, residential offerings and significant other mixed-use components.
+Gaylord's purchase agreement includes the purchase of 100 acres of real estate within the 3,200-acre Mesa Proving Grounds.
+The Gaylord project is contingent on the finalization of entitlements and incentives and final approval by Gaylord's Board of Directors.
 We made an initial deposit of a portion of the land purchase price upon execution of the agreement with DMB, and additional deposit amounts are due upon the occurrence of various development milestones, including required governmental approvals of the entitlements and incentives.
 These deposits are refundable to us upon a termination of the agreement with DMB during a specified due diligence period, except in the event of a breach of the agreement by us.
 The timing of this development is uncertain, and we have not made any financing plans or, except as described above, made any commitments in connection with the proposed development.